akuklev/HOCC/non-constructive-modality.md

 We extend the observational calculus of constructions $CC_{obs}$ of Pujet and Tabareau by a non-constructive modality ‖_‖ᶜ: an idempotent monad into the universe of definitionally proof-irrelevant types Ω allowing for non-constructive an ε operator in a fenced fragment of the calculus without compromising its good computational properties.
 We extend the proofs of normalization, canonicity and decidability of type- and proof checking by original authors as well as their set theoretical model, so that $CC_{obs}$ + ‖_‖ᶜ with $n$ universes can be modelled and proven consistent in the set theory ZFC with $n$ inaccessables.
-We also show that the a particular model $V$ of the set theory inside $CC_{obs}$ + ‖_‖ᶜ with $n$ universes models ZFC with $n$ inaccessables.
-By providing interleaving modellability we establish bi-interpretablity of
+We also show that the a particular model $V_n$ of the set theory [Werner97] inside $CC_{obs}$ + ‖_‖ᶜ with
-$CC_{obs}$ + ‖_‖ᶜ with a countably infinite hierarchy of universes and Tarski-Grothendieck set theory.
-At least in theory we could develop mechanized translations between proofs in a proof assistant based on $CC_{obs}$ + ‖_‖ᶜ and TG-based proof assistants Mizar and Metamath.

-We are currently examining if bi-interpretablity can be strenthened to a conservativity result.
+$n + 1$ universes models ZFC with $n$ inaccessables.
+Interleaving modellability establishes equiconsistency of $CC_{obs}$ + ‖_‖ᶜ with a countably infinite hierarchy and ZFC with ω inaccessables.
+By adapting the argument of [Rathjen-Tupailo06] we show that $V_n$ is ‖_‖ᶜ-conservative over ZFC for CC sentences which include all “(generalised) mathematical formulae” as argued by Rathjen and Tupailo.

 § The Non-Constructive Modality
 -------------------------------